fe-data/fe-docs/docs/advanced/api-ordering.rst

 .. http:get:: /fast-events/v1/ordering/form/(string:token)

     Get the order form for this token.
+You can use this API to embed the ordering form in you own html-code.

     **Example request**